Joey Leonetti: National team

-Leonetti gained his first of two caps in a 2-0 win over Canada on September 3, 1992 when he came on for Peter Vermes in the 61st minutes.
+Leonetti gained his first of two caps in a 2–0 win over Canada on September 3, 1992, when he came on for Peter Vermes in the 61st minutes.
 He was also selected later in 1992 by then coach Bora Milutinovic for a match against AS Monaco and as a member of the squad for the Intercontinental Championship for the King Fahd Cup in Saudi Arabia.
 Leonetti did not see field time in matches against Saudi Arabia and the Ivory Coast.
-He earned his last cap for the national team in a 4-1 loss to Peru on October 16, 1996.
+He earned his last cap for the national team in a 4–1 loss to Peru on October 16, 1996.
 Leonetti also represented the United States on the U-23 National Team as they prepared for the upcoming Barcelona Olympics in 1992.
 He earned four international caps, while appearing in a total of 11 matches.
 He tallied two international goals in his four caps, getting on the score sheet against Canada in a friendly and Yugoslavia at the Toulon Festival "Espoirs".

 Coaching

-Leonetti coached the West Linn High School (Portland, Oregon) girls' soccer team from 1997-2006.
+Leonetti coached the West Linn High School (Portland, Oregon) girls' soccer team from 1997 to 2006.